Organic cotton: Pesticides

-Distribution of Organic Cotton Production
+Distribution of organic cotton production

-Organic cotton is only 1-2% of global cotton production, and is currently being grown in many countries.
-The largest producers (as of 2018) are India (51%), China (19%), Turkey (7%) and Kyrgyzstan (7%).
-Organic cotton production in Africa takes place in at least 8 countries.
+As of 2018, organic cotton is only 1-2% of global cotton production.
+The largest producers are India (51%), China (19%), Turkey (7%) and Kyrgyzstan (7%).
+Organic cotton production in Africa takes place in at least eight countries.
 The earliest producer (1990) was the SEKEM organization in Egypt; the farmers involved later convinced the Egyptian government to convert 400,000 hectares of conventional cotton production to integrated methods, achieving a 90% reduction in the use of synthetic pesticides in Egypt and a 30% increase in yields.